KameronKales/GetSocialNetwork/README.md

 1. Sometimes, regex expressions do not grab the proper information.
 This results in minor inaccuracies in stats.
 2. Languages other than English are not supported.
 Thus, the profiles which use other languages may cause errors.
 3. The speed of scraping is deliberately limited, so LinkedIn don't think it is a bad bot.
+4. The recursive methods getProfileConnections() and getAllConnections() should be used with care!
+The overuse and abuse of the recursive methods getProfileConnections() and getAllConnections() may cause issues with LinkedIn.